tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

-## Chapter 3: The Beginnings of an App

 Mobile apps are comprised of many different parts - navigation, UI components, animations, integrating an external API, etc. We'll be looking first at navigation, which is how we tie different parts of the app together.